Deeppathak/Deeppathak/README.md

 - **Design Robustness:** The high safety factor and long fatigue life indicate that the design is robust and reliable, ensuring the component's performance over a wide range of operating conditions.
 - **Application Suitability:** Given these analyses, the component is well-suited for applications requiring both high static strength and long-term durability under cyclic loading.
 It provides assurance of safety and longevity, which are critical in many engineering applications.

-These conclusions demonstrate that the component, made from structural steel, meets the necessary performance criteria for both static and fatigue loading, making it a reliable and economic choice for its intended use because structural steel parts can be produced by punching operation.
+These conclusions demonstrate that the component, made from structural steel, meets the necessary performance criteria for both static and fatigue loading, making it a reliable and economical choice for its intended use because structural steel parts can be produced by forming operation.
-**The analysis revealed that the primary issue was the weak support legs, which bent and caused the wheel to break.
+**The analysis revealed that the primary issue was the weak support legs, which bent and caused the wheel to jam.
 This problem was resolved by reinforcing the support legs and redesigning the wheel**.
 <br>

 ## Personal CAD Projects